Are you a school administrator? Yes No x to close

 Jobs you can obtain with a Graduate Degree in Journalism include:

-Select VA-Approved Colleges with Journalism Programs
+Select VA-Approved Colleges and Yellow Ribbon Colleges with Journalism Programs

 Lasell University- Lasell offers Bachelor’s and Master’s Degrees in Communication, Journalism, and Related Programs.
 It has GI Bill-approved programs, offers credit for military experience, is approved for Tuition Assistance, and awards credit for the CLEP exam.
 Lasell University is a participant in the Yellow Ribbon program.